byu-oit/kotlin-uapi/views/http/common/README.md

 # UAPI HTTP Common

-This package has to main parts:
+This package has two main parts:

 * Defining an API for different HTTP engines to implement so that they can be used by this module
 * Defining the mapping between abstract UAPI models and concrete HTTP implementations.